oxgtech-yt/xplayer2.0.1/README.md

 Personal xVideo Player WordPress Plugin.
 It's Working If you have Your Own Hosting Server.
-I mean, if you upload a Video to your Hosting and get a link and embed, then that's working 100%.
+If you upload a Video to your Hosting and get a link and embed, then that's working 100%.
+The webpage layout features a clean and straightforward video player section combined with integrated ad units for monetisation and channel promotion.

+**Video Player:**
+- Centralized placement with a clear title.
+- Modern HTML5-style player controls (play, pause, volume, quality settings, and fullscreen options).
+- A wide rectangular format designed for high-resolution playback.
+- Smooth progress bar and adjustable playback speed for user convenience.

+**Ad Units:**
+- Top Banner Ad: 728x90
+- Bottom Banner Ad: 300x250
+- Side Widget (Join Our Channels): A sleek, rounded-corner card featuring three social buttons (WhatsApp, Telegram, Instagram).
+Each button is color-coded with recognizable platform branding and strong call-to-action text like Join Channel or Follow Us.

+**Overall Design Impression**
+The layout is user-friendly, engaging, and monetization-focused, combining video content with interactive ads and social growth strategies.
+Bright colors and bold CTAs make the ad units stand out, while the video player remains the central focus of the page.

 **Shortcode**